GitBrincie212/ChronoGrapher/README.md

 / strength points which you might consider to use Chronographer over other scheduling libraries are:
 <br /> <br />

-- **🌐 Multi-language Support:** Chronographer is available in Python, Rust, JavaScript/TypeScript, and Java.
+1. **🌐 Multi-language Support:** Chronographer is available in Python, Rust, JavaScript/TypeScript, and Java.
 Switch between languages without rewriting scheduling logic and learning a new framework.
-No more trying to combat the limitations of different schedulers
+No more trying to combat the limitations of different schedulers, one universal scheduler library to rule them all
 <br /> <br />
-- **🛠️ Extensible:** Chronographer's architecture has extensibility in mind, as such you are not restricted to using the default implementation of the scheduler, task frames, and even schedules.
-You can build extensions for Chronographer in your favourite programming language ecosystem
+2. **🛠️ Immeasurable Extensible:** Chronographer's architecture has extensibility in mind, as such you are not restricted to using the default implementation of the scheduler, task frames, and even schedules.
+You can build extensions for Chronographer in your favourite programming language ecosystem, you can write your own TaskHooks... etc.
 <br /> <br />
-- **↔️ Horizontal Scaling** Chronographer makes it easy and intuitive to scale the scheduling infrastructure horizontally, across multiple servers located in multiple regions.
-Chronographer handles multiple timezones and converting them in-between
+3. **↔️ Horizontal Scaling** Chronographer makes it easy and intuitive to scale the scheduling infrastructure horizontally, across multiple servers located in multiple regions.
+Chronographer handles multiple timezones and converting them in-between, while also supporting Kubernetes and other widely used tools in distributed systems
 <br /> <br />
-- **🚀 Lightweight & Efficient:** Minimal overhead ensures it won’t bloat your project, while still providing reliable timing and execution for thousands of tasks with the power, flexibility and safety of <u>_Rust_</u> under the hood as its core.
+4. **🚀 Performance To The Moon:** The core as well as the core extensions are severely optimized to handle multiple tasks concurrently.
+Some optimizations include tickless scheduling, persisting state lazily, keeping an in-memory copy of the current program's state, no **D**ependency **A**cyclic **G**raph overhead for tasks that don't need it, and so on so fourth
 <br /> <br />
+5. **💾 Undeterred Durability:** ChronoGrapher offers near deterministic durability.
+The way the state is managed, the way the execution state is kept and the persistence system as a whole makes it possible to store on disk the entire state of the scheduler and restore it after a shutdown as if the program simply paused
+<br /> <br />
-- **🔧 Developer-Friendly:** Clear API, intuitive task registration, vast documentation, life shouldn't be harder than it needs to be.
+6. **🔧 Developer-Friendly:** Clear API, intuitive task registration, vast documentation.
+The design of ChronoGrapher is simplicity and minimalism above all, life shouldn't be harder than it needs to be.
 No complications, no trickery, what you write in code is what you will get in the production environment
 <br /><br />
-- **⏰ Millisecond Precision:** Chronographer is also designed to be millisecond precise, which makes it very practical for frequent scheduled tasks, it attempts to maintain this precision even when clogged by multiple tasks (tho no gurantees of fetching exactly at the specified millisecond under heavy workload)
+7. **⏰ Second & Millisecond Precision:** Chronographer is also designed to be not only second but also millisecond precise, which makes it ideal for scheduled tasks that frequently execute, it attempts to maintain this precision even when clogged by multiple tasks (tho no guarantees of fetching exactly at the specified millisecond under heavy workload)
 <br /> <br />
-- **📦 Tiny But Mighty** Tired of large sized packages, taking forever to compile, consuming disk space and so on?
+8. **📦 Tiny But Mighty** Tired of large sized packages, taking forever to compile, consuming disk space and so on?
 We too, as such, Chronographer is tiny about **~1MB** in size
 <br /> <br />
 <img align="center" src="assets/Chronographer Divider.png" />